-The strongest risk factor for heroin use and addiction is a history of misuse.
+The strongest risk factor for heroin use and addiction is a history of use.
 Those with a family history of addiction or abusing prescription opioids in the past year are more likely to become addicted to heroin.

 During the height of the opioid epidemic in 2010, heroin killed over 3,000 people, surpassing deaths caused by car accidents.
 People who use heroin for the first time do have a strong chance of becoming hooked on it.
-Research shows, that using heroin will lead to the misuse of at least one other drug.
+Research shows, that using heroin will lead to the use of at least one other drug.

 It is important to note, that not everyone who takes prescription opioids becomes addicted.
-While that is true, evidence has shown that as a result of constant misuse, people do commonly develop an opioid use disorder (OUD), due to heroin’s potency and highly addictive nature.
+While that is true, evidence has shown that as a result of constant use, people do commonly develop an opioid use disorder (OUD), due to heroin’s potency and highly addictive nature.